Easy WP SMTP

 In the DNS settings, look for an option to add a new record.

-To verify your domain with Mailgun, you need to add two TXT records and then two MX records, all of which must be copied exactly from your Mailgun account.
+To verify your domain with Mailgun, you need to add 2 TXT records to your website’s DNS settings.

 There may also be a TTL (Time To Live) field for each record in the DNS settings.
-If possible, set the TTL to 1 day or 86400 seconds.
+If applicable, set the TTL to 1 day or 86400 seconds.

-Note that the records must be added to the subdomain you created, not the main domain.
+Note: The DNS records must be added to the subdomain you created, not the main domain.
+Also, ensure all the records are copied exactly as they appear in your Mailgun account.

 Now that you’ve added both TXT and MX records, your DNS settings are all set.